Bradford Young: Personal life

 Young is married to Stephanie Etienne, who received special thanks in A Most Violent Year.

 They currently reside in Baltimore, Maryland with their two sons.

 Visual style

 Young prefers shooting with available light.
-For example, in Pariah, for a nighttime bedroom scene, he shot using only Christmas lights and an IKEA lamp with a red lampshade.
+In Pariah, for a nighttime bedroom scene, he shot using only Christmas lights and an IKEA lamp with a red lampshade.
 Amanda Petrusich in her 2012 article on Young for The New York Times states that he "favors raw light and has a penchant for shooting into it, but said he ultimately focuses on getting out of the way."

 In a 2013 article from The Washington Post about cinematographers who were trained at Howard University, Hans Charles, a frequent camera assistant for Young said that he has developed a versatile but also consistently poetic, oblique visual style.

-In a 2017 article from the Courier Journal, Young is quoted as acknowledging older black cinematographers such as Ernest Dickerson (Malcolm X), Arthur Jafa (Daughters of the Dust) and Malik Sayeed (Clockers) as artists who lay a foundation for black cinematographers like himself.
+In a 2017 article from the Courier Journal, Young is quoted as acknowledging older black cinematographers like Ernest Dickerson (Malcolm X), Arthur Jafa (Daughters of the Dust) and Malik Hassan Sayeed (Clockers) as artists who lay a foundation for black cinematographers like himself.
 He told the Courier Journal that he was "trying to find that balance between making sure I am present but also being that voice in the wilderness that says 'there has been great work by African-American cinematographers and it's a shame those people who came before me and who have been my teachers were not nominated for awards.'"

-He also cited his childhood memory as a key source of inspiration: "Early on, when I came upon a technical difficulty (making a film), I would think back to my memories of growing up in Louisville and what the lighting was like in those moments.
+Young also cited his childhood memory as a key source of inspiration: "Early on, when I came upon a technical difficulty (making a film), I would think back to my memories of growing up in Louisville and what the lighting was like in those moments.
 I still do that to this day.
 I think about my grandmother's house on Greenwood Avenue and scenes during her wonderful parties.
 Or I envision the light in my Aunt Marie's kitchen.
 When I am stuck on a technical issue making a film, I access those memories and I know I am doing the right thing."
 Young has spoken about his affinity for nonlinear storytelling and switching between overhead and handheld camera shots.